Software-Engineering-Group-Bazaar/bazaar-mobile-react-native/README.md

 1. Open the specific app folder
 2. To run the project locally, use the following command: `npx expo start`

+## Create and add package

+1. Create package folder in packages
+2. Execute following command in created package folder: `yarn init`
+3. Add package in app's dependencies in package.json like this: `"package-name": "*"`
+4. Execute following command: `yarn install`

 ## Testing
  Toplevel you can trigger tests in